 With both sides digging in, is mass delisting inevitable?

 “We are on a path towards delisting,” says Michael Wessel, Commissioner of the US-China Economic and Security Review Commission, a Washington DC-based independent US government agency that evaluates China risk and reports to Congress and the president.
 “I don’t see the administration or Congress taking us off that path.”

 So, what will it look like as deadlines edge ever closer if no compromise can be reached?

 “As the time gets close, I see a glut of shares in these companies as investors will have to start dumping them,” says Greenberg.
-“This will push down prices and eventually, under the new rules, if a company has been delisted, a US broker-dealer will not even be allowed to process a sale transaction.”
+“This will push down prices.”

 Investors may “become pawns, or even financial hostages, in the fight between China and the US,” wrote analyst Fraser Howie in an Enodo Economics research note.

 That day may come sooner rather than later.
 The plunge in prices of some Chinese stocks could prompt automatic delisting from US exchanges.
 Both Nasdaq and the NYSE begin delisting procedures once a firm’s shares fall below $1 for more than 30 business days.
 Companies that breach this limit are given a compliance period of six months to come back in line with exchange rules, so the firms would have some time to tackle the problem.